Is a Paralegal Career Right for You? 5 Tips to Help You Decide

 As you gather research about a case, you may discover information that changes the entire course of your research.
 If you get frustrated easily, being a paralegal might not be the career choice for you.
 Being a Paralegal requires patience and adaptability when working under tight deadlines.

 If you possess the qualities mentioned above and are interested in law, you may want to consider working in the Paralegal field.
 Combine these qualities with proper certification and training, and you will be on your way to an exciting and rewarding career as a Paralegal.
-Fremont College offers an ABA-approved Paralegal program where you will receive real-world legal experience and conduct actual legal research.
-In addition, you can earn an associate’s degree in Paralegal Studies in just 15 months at Fremont College.
+Fremont University offers an ABA-approved Paralegal program where you will receive real-world legal experience and conduct actual legal research.
+In addition, you can earn an associate’s degree in Paralegal Studies in just 15 months at Fremont University.
 Apply today to begin working toward a Paralegal job!

 Paralegals may not provide legal services directly to the public, except as permitted by law.